Meet the LawmenIntroduce yourself to the real security & consulting professionals: the owners and operators of LawMan Security & Consulting.

 Officer Korey Mauck

-Officer Korey Mauck has been with his department for 9 years.
+Officer Korey Mauck has been with his department since 2007.
 Mauck served in the Army National Guard out of Evansville, IN and was deployed to Iraq in 2008 after completion of his police academy.
 Since joining the department in 2007, he has been involved with training fellow officers in many areas.
 Becoming a Defensive Tactics Instructor in 2010, Mauck instructs recruits at the academy as well as officers on the road.
 When working the road, he was also a Field Training Officer.
 Mauck became a firearms instructor in 2012 and has been heavily involved as a core instructor for his department at the police academy.
 He also instructed at the district level for regular firearms training during an extensive transition period when his department switched to a new gun manufacturer.
 Officer Mauck is a SigSauer Armorer for the Sig P220, P224, P225, P226, P227, P228, P229 and P239.
 He became a member of his department’s full time SWAT team in 2014 and during which time has also been to numerous high level courses in building clearing and weapons manipulations with both handgun and rifle.
 Since completing TEES, Officer Mauck is one of his team’s explosives breachers.
 Additionally, the SWAT section conducts active shooter training for all members of the department.
 In 2016, Mauck completed ILEA Sniper/Observer Course.
 Recently, Mauck trained two weeks at Norse Tactical in CQB techniques.
 Officer Mauck is a life member of the NRA.

 Officer Nick Sandullo

 Nick Sandullo instructs Active Threat Training for LawMan Security & Consulting.
 As Crime Prevention Officer/SWAT Operator, Nick trains new officers in active threat response at the Southwest Indiana Law Enforcement Academy (SWILEA).
 He is also involved with in-service training for current Evansville Police Department officers.
 Additionally, he assists employers and organizations in developing active threat policies.
-Nick has served on the SWAT Team for 15 years, is certified in chemical munitions, less-lethal weapons, Taser, explosive breaching, and is currently the Breaching Team Leader.
+Nick has served on the SWAT Team since 2001, is certified in chemical munitions, less-lethal weapons, Taser, explosive breaching, and is currently the Breaching Team Leader.
 Additional certifications include those issued by the National Tactical Officers Association (NTOA) and the Active Shooter Institute.
 Originally from New Albany, Indiana, Nick holds a bachelor’s degree in criminal justice from Indiana University-Purdue University at Indianapolis (IUPUI).
 A desire to help others drew Nick to a career in Law Enforcement.
 Of his interactions with the community, Nick states, “I enjoy the discussions I have with people.
 I usually learn as much from them as I hope they do from me.”

 Sgt.
 Jacob Taylor